ryanrozich/jira-to-airtable-mirror/scripts/README.md

 - `tests/` - Connection and functionality test scripts
 - `schema/` - Scripts for retrieving and managing Jira and Airtable schemas
 - `utils/` - Utility scripts for common tasks
+- `metrics/` - Package for collecting and formatting AWS Lambda metrics

 ## Key Files

 - `run_validation.py` - Main script for running all validation checks
+- `get_metrics.py` - Script for retrieving and displaying Lambda metrics

 Each subdirectory contains its own README with more detailed information.